UKTradeInvestment/export-wins-data/PROJECT_README.md

 ## Activity Stream

-The `/activity-stream/` endpoint is protected differently, by two mechanisms:
+The `/activity-stream/` and `/dataset/` endpoints are protected differently, by two mechanisms:

-* IP address whitelisting via the `X-Forwarded-For` header, with a comma separated list of whitelisted IPs in the environment variable `ACTIVITY_STREAM_IP_WHITELIST`.
+* IP address whitelisting via the `X-Forwarded-For` header, with a comma separated list of whitelisted IPs in the environment variable `HAWK_IP_WHITELIST`.

-* Hawk authentication via the `Authorization` header, with the credentials in the environment variables `ACTIVITY_STREAM_ACCESS_KEY_ID` and `ACTIVITY_STREAM_SECRET_ACCESS_KEY`.
+* Hawk authentication via the `Authorization` header, with the credentials in the environment variables `HAWK_ACCESS_KEY_ID` and `HAWK_SECRET_ACCESS_KEY`.

 ### IP address whitelisting